Join our list

 An article about the richest man in the world recently caught my eye.
-Apparently Jim Bezos of Amazon started working at the age of 16 in food service, where he learned some valuable lessons that helped him later on.
+Apparently Jeff Bezos of Amazon started working at the age of 16 in food service, where he learned some valuable lessons that helped him later on.
 That got me thinking about my own experiences working in hospitality in Ontario’s cottage country and how these jobs rewarded me with valuable knowledge and skills that I’ve applied to my career for over 35 years.

 Fact is, the tourism industry has many lessons to teach, all of which can propel you onward and upward, just like Amazon’s CEO (although I haven’t quite reached his income level yet).

 With the number one objective of tourism professionals being to ensure vacationers enjoy themselves, let’s all agree – up front – that a job in hospitality is lots of hard work (and I ain’t going to snow you on this reality).
 If you work in tourism, then you work hard – day in and day out.
 But being able to endure the intense pace while staying focused are foundations for success wherever your career may lead you, in tourism or elsewhere.

 For instance, once I was a server in a Greek-German restaurant in Muskoka, and from the moment my shift started until six hours later, I didn’t take a break.
 Setting tables, mixing and serving drinks, taking orders, serving orders, providing tourism info for vacationing diners, washing dishes and reconciling the cash at the end of it all – I tell you I did not stop moving.